CNURobotics/chris_install/README.md

 # CNU Robotics CHRISLab ROS Workspace Installation

-Install and setup files for the basic setup of our software.
+Install and setup files for the basic setup of our software including ROS 2 release versions of [FlexBE], including [FlexBE App] and [FlexBE Behavior Engine], along with the extensions including [Flexible Navigation], and [Flexible Behavior Trees].

+This installation includes options for installing demonstrations using Turtlebot3 ([FlexNav Turtlebot3] and [FlexBT Turtlebot3])  and the customized CHRISLab Kobuki Turtlebot2 ([FlexNav Turtlebot2] and [FlexBT Turtlebot2]).

 Computer Setup
 --------------